 Martha Hinojosa - Youth Program Coordinator

 "I believe that if I can keep a youth on the red road, sober, it can open up more doors for opportunities-educational and other-that I wasn't able to take advantage of growing up."

 Martha (Walpole Island Ojibwe, Crane Clan) is a mother of two and a grandmother of five.
 She has been a youth prevention educator at American Indian Health and Family Services since 1999.
 She is also a Certified Prevention Consultant.
 Her work has included parenting programs, traditional activities, youth prevention programs, fundraising, community gardening, cooking classes, nutrition education and community giving, among other things.
 Martha's vision is to see an alcohol and drug free future for American Indian families.

-Shiloh Maples, MSW - Youth Program Assistant
+Shiloh Maples, MSW - SNAP-Ed & BALAC Grant Program Coordinator

-John Marcus - Sacred Bundle Program Assistant
+John Marcus - Communications Specialist